 Ouse Washes IPA has been recognised as one of 165 Important Plant Areas in the UK.

+The Ouse Washes is a very large, 17th Century flood control structure designed to contain flood waters coming down the Great Ouse River.
+The washlands (grazing pasture that floods in the winter) are very extensive and are divided into hundreds of fields by a complex ditch system fed from the main river.
+However, part of the system is fed with waters derived from clean groundwater sources in the adjacent fen landscape.
 Ditches and pools, both here and on the Washes, support a rich stonewort flora dependant on high water quality.
 It is this flora, including species such as tassel and great tassel stoneworts, for which the IPA is recognised.
+Over the years the Washes have also provided high quality summer grazing for cattle and sheep and have developed into an internationally important wildlife site.
 The site is one of the country’s few remaining areas of extensive washland habitat.
-It is of particular note for the large area of unimproved neutral grassland communities which it holds, and for the richness of the aquatic flora within the associated watercourse.
+It is of particular note for, for the large area of unimproved neutral grassland communities which it holds and for the richness of the aquatic flora within the associated watercourse.